GameFoundry/bsf/Documentation/Manuals/Native/architecture.md

 Banshee provides a wide variety of plugins out of the box.
 The plugins are loaded dynamically and allow you to change engine functionality completely transparently to other systems (e.g. you can choose to load an OpenGL renderer instead of a DirectX one).
 Some plugins are completely optional and you can choose to ignore them (e.g. importer plugins can usually be ignored for game builds).
 Most importantly the plugins segregate the code, ensuring the design of the engine is decoupled and clean.
 Each plugin is based on an abstract interface implemented in one of the layers (for the most part, BansheeCore and %BansheeEngine layers).

 ## Render API ##								{#arch_rapi}
-Render API plugins allow you to use a different backend for performing hardware accelerated rendering. @ref BansheeEngine::RenderAPI "RenderAPI" handles low level rendering, including features like vertex/index buffers, creating rasterizer/depth/blend states, shader programs, render targets, textures, draw calls and similar.
+Render API plugins allow you to use a different backend for performing hardware accelerated rendering. @ref bs::RenderAPI "RenderAPI" handles low level rendering, including features like vertex/index buffers, creating rasterizer/depth/blend states, shader programs, render targets, textures, draw calls and similar.
 See the [render API](@ref renderAPI) manual to learn more about it.

-The following plugins all have their own implementations of the @ref BansheeEngine::RenderAPI "RenderAPI" interface, as well as any related types (e.g. @ref BansheeEngine::VertexBuffer "VertexBuffer", @ref BansheeEngine::IndexBuffer "IndexBuffer"):
+The following plugins all have their own implementations of the @ref bs::RenderAPI "RenderAPI" interface, as well as any related types (e.g. @ref bs::VertexBuffer "VertexBuffer", @ref bs::IndexBuffer "IndexBuffer"):
- - **BansheeD3D11RenderAPI** - Provides implementation of the @ref BansheeEngine::RenderAPI "RenderAPI" interface for DirectX 11.
+ - **BansheeD3D11RenderAPI** - Provides implementation of the @ref bs::RenderAPI "RenderAPI" interface for DirectX 11.
- - **BansheeD3D9RenderAPI**	- Provides implementation of the @ref BansheeEngine::RenderAPI "RenderAPI" interface for DirectX 9.
+ - **BansheeD3D9RenderAPI**	- Provides implementation of the @ref bs::RenderAPI "RenderAPI" interface for DirectX 9.
- - **BansheeGLRenderAPI** - Provides implementation of the @ref BansheeEngine::RenderAPI "RenderAPI" interface for OpenGL 4.3.
+ - **BansheeGLRenderAPI** - Provides implementation of the @ref bs::RenderAPI "RenderAPI" interface for OpenGL 4.3.

 ## Importers ##									{#arch_importers}
 Importers allow you to convert various types of files into formats easily readable by the engine.
 Normally importers are only used during development (e.g. in the editor), and the game itself will only use previously imported assets (although ultimately that's up to the user).

-All importers implement a relatively simple interface represented by the @ref BansheeEngine::SpecificImporter "SpecificImporter" class.
+All importers implement a relatively simple interface represented by the @ref bs::SpecificImporter "SpecificImporter" class.
 The engine can start with zero importers, or with as many as you need.
 See the [importer](@ref customImporters) manual to learn more about importers and how to create your own.
 Some important importers are provided out of the box:
  - **BansheeFreeImgImporter** - Handles import of most popular image formats, like .png, .psd, .jpg, .bmp and similar.
-It uses the FreeImage library for reading the image files and converting them into engine's @ref BansheeEngine::Texture "Texture" format.
+It uses the FreeImage library for reading the image files and converting them into engine's @ref bs::Texture "Texture" format.
  - **BansheeFBXImporter** - Handles import of FBX mesh files.
-Uses Autodesk FBX SDK for reading the files and converting them into engine's @ref BansheeEngine::Mesh "Mesh" format.
+Uses Autodesk FBX SDK for reading the files and converting them into engine's @ref bs::Mesh "Mesh" format.
  - **BansheeFontImporter** - Handles import of TTF and OTF font files.
-Uses FreeType for reading the font files and converting them into engine's @ref BansheeEngine::Font "Font" format.
+Uses FreeType for reading the font files and converting them into engine's @ref bs::Font "Font" format.
  - **BansheeSL** - Provides an implementation of the Banshee's shader language that allows you to easily define an entire pipeline state in a single file.
-Imports .bsl files into engine's @ref BansheeEngine::Shader "Shader" format.
+Imports .bsl files into engine's @ref bs::Shader "Shader" format.

 ## Others ##									{#arch_others}

 ### BansheeOISInput ###							{#arch_ois}
 Handles raw mouse/keyboard/gamepad input for multiple platforms.
-All input plugins implement the @ref BansheeEngine::RawInputHandler "RawInputHandler" interface.
+All input plugins implement the @ref bs::RawInputHandler "RawInputHandler" interface.
 Uses the OIS library specifically modified for Banshee (source code available with Banshee's dependencies).

-Be aware that there is also an @ref BansheeEngine::OSInputHandler "OSInputHandler" that is used for non-game specific purposes (e.g. tracking cursor, text input), but that is part of the engine core instead of a plugin.
+Be aware that there is also an @ref bs::OSInputHandler "OSInputHandler" that is used for non-game specific purposes (e.g. tracking cursor, text input), but that is part of the engine core instead of a plugin.

 ### BansheePhysX ###
 Handles physics: rigidbodies, colliders, triggers, joints, character controller and similar.
-Implements the @ref BansheeEngine::Physics "Physics" interface and any related classes (e.g. @ref BansheeEngine::Rigidbody "Rigidbody", @ref BansheeEngine::Collider "Collider").
+Implements the @ref bs::Physics "Physics" interface and any related classes (e.g. @ref bs::Rigidbody "Rigidbody", @ref bs::Collider "Collider").
 Uses NVIDIA PhysX as the backend.

 ### BansheeMono ###
 Provides access to the C# scripting language using the Mono runtime.
 This allows the C++ code to call into C# code, and vice versa, as well as providing various meta-data about the managed code, and other functionality.
 All the script interop libraries (listed below) depend on this plugin.
 See the [scripting](@ref scripting) manual to learn more about this layer.

 ### RenderBeast ###
 Banshee's default renderer.
-Implements the @ref BansheeEngine::Renderer "Renderer" interface.
+Implements the @ref bs::Renderer "Renderer" interface.
 This plugin might seem similar to the render API plugins mentioned above but it is a higher level system.
 While render API plugins provide low level access to rendering functionality the renderer handles rendering of all scene objects in a specific manner without requiring the developer to issue draw calls manually.
 A specific set of options can be configured, both globally and per object that control how an object is rendered, as well as specifying completely custom materials. e.g. the renderer will handle physically based rendering, HDR, shadows, global illumination and similar features.

 See the [renderer](@ref renderer) manual to learn more about how the renderer works and how to implement your own.